Managers have responsibility to behave - Lampard

 Liverpool play West Ham on Wednesday and Hammers boss David Moyes has defended Klopp.

 "First thing, I hope he is in the opposite dugout.
-You went to compete against the best," Moyes said.
+You want to compete against the best," Moyes said.

 "We all have great respect for referees.
 I hope they will understand that for 90 minutes we can lose our heads a little bit.